google/mako/docs/WDA_ANALYZER.md

 If your recent window is very large, the median of recent values may not be very affected by noise, so you may choose to leave `mad_coeff` unset (0.0).

-However, if your data is unusual, you may want to experiment with other values.
-Use the Mako [WDA Experimentation](#experimentation) to experiment with data and coefficient values.

 ## Selecting aggregate data via filter {#data_filter}